 - Form TR2 (FT) for foreign companies

-We at Business Setup Worldwide utilize our knowledge to provide companies with a range of effective solution.
-Our tax services in Ireland include:
+We at Business Setup Worldwide utilize our knowledge to provide companies with various effective solutions.
+Our tax services in Ireland include the following:

 - Identifying tax risks

 - Corporate tax planning and preparation